spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 ## @uninstaller
 A function decorated with `@uninstaller` is used to undo what an installer has done, e.g. remove corpus files from a remote location or delete corpus data from a database.

+Every uninstaller needs to create a marker of the type `OutputCommonData` at the end of a successful uninstallation.
+Simply call the `write()` method on the marker to create the required empty file.

 **Arguments:**